ykdojo/poke/README.md

 ## Important Note

-The visual similarity feature loads ~11MB of data on first visit, which may take 5-10 seconds on average connections.
+The visual similarity feature loads ~11MB of data on first visit, which may take some time.
 This data is cached after the first load.

 ## Setup